 |Religion plays a crucial role in human experience and society.
 It influences individual lives, art, literature, politics, and indeed, every aspect of culture.
 The discipline’s broad scope makes the study of religion inherently interdisciplinary.
 As such the major is meaningfully connected to most other disciplines and can be a valuable major or double-major for a range of professional interests.|

-While some Religion majors continue in graduate school intent on careers in teaching and research, the large majority use the tools developed in the major (clear critical thinking, persuasive writing, oral communication, and research skills) to develop careers in diverse fields, including public relations, journalism, business, teaching, service organizations, and the arts.
+What can you do with a degree in Religious Studies?
+While some Religious Studies majors continue in graduate school intent on careers in teaching and research, the large majority use the tools developed in the major (clear critical thinking, persuasive writing, oral communication, and research skills) to develop careers in diverse fields, including public relations, journalism, business, teaching, service organizations, and the arts.
 Others have gone on to graduate programs in library science, law, social work, and the ministry.

 Professor Mehdi Aminrazavi

 Islamic Studies, Medieval Philosophy, Philosophy of Religion, World Religions